Frequently asked questions

 What is a node-based workflow?

-A node-based workflow is a pipeline you build by connecting boxes (nodes) on a canvas instead of writing code.
-Each node does one thing — load an image, call a model, crop a video — and edges carry data from one node's output to the next node's input.
-The whole graph runs top to bottom, so you can see and rewire every step.
+A node-based workflow is one you build by connecting boxes on a canvas instead of writing code.
+Each box does one thing, such as loading an image, running a model, or cropping a video, and the lines between them carry the result of one step into the next.
+The whole thing runs from start to finish, so you can watch every step and rearrange it whenever you like.

 Read more →